Moreton-in-Marsh

-Moreton-in-Marsh is a market town in the Evenlode Valley, within the Cotswolds district and Area of Outstanding Natural Beauty in Gloucestershire, England.
+Moreton-in-Marsh (/'mOrt@n In ma:rS/) is a market town in the Evenlode Valley, within the Cotswolds district and Area of Outstanding Natural Beauty in Gloucestershire, England.

 Its flat and low-lying site is surrounded by the Cotswold Hills.
 The River Evenlode rises near Batsford, runs around the edge of Moreton and meanders towards Oxford, where it flows into the river Thames just east of Eynsham.

 Just over 2 mi east of Moreton, the Four shire stone marked the boundary of the historic counties of Gloucestershire, Warwickshire, Worcestershire and Oxfordshire, until the re-organisation of the county boundaries in 1931.
 Since then it marks the meeting place of Gloucestershire, Warwickshire and Oxfordshire.

+Moreton-in-Marsh is widely regarded as the inspiration for the fictional town of Bree, which features in J. R. R. Tolkien’s The Lord of the Rings and in the backstory to The Hobbit.
+This association is reinforced by The Bell Inn, Moreton-in-Marsh, which is often cited as the inspiration for the Prancing Pony, the inn at Bree where Gandalf meets Thorin Oakenshield, and where Frodo Baggins meets Strider and first puts on the One Ring.

-Toponymy
+Toponymy (Place Name)

 Moreton is derived from Old English which means "Farmstead on the Moor" and "in Marsh" is from henne and mersh meaning a marsh used by birds such as moorhens.
 An alternative suggestion is that 'Marsh' is a corruption of 'March', early English for boundary.